ThingPulse/esp32-spotify-remote/documentation/UserSettings.md

 # Color Kit Grande Spotify Controller User Settings

-This document explains how to configure the required user settings for the Color Kit Grande Spotify Controller.
-These include your Wi-Fi credentials, Spotify developer information, and timezone configuration.
+In order for this project to function, it needs to be able to connect to a WiFi network and authenticate with Spotify.
+This document explains how to configure it to do these things.

 These values must be set before the device can connect to your network or Spotify account.